 Links from the HHSC Website

 HHSC provides links to the websites of other organizations through its website.
-Our link policy is to only link to organizations that we are in partnership with or that are appropriate with our mission and functions and those are usually state, federal, city, universities or major nonprofit organizations.
+Our external link policy is to link only to entities we are in partnership with, or that are appropriate with our mission and functions – these are most often state, federal, city, higher education or major nonprofit organizations.
+To avoid even the appearance of an endorsement or conflict of interest, it is the policy of HHSC not to link to specific businesses or for-profit entities.
 These links are provided for additional information only.
 When choosing external sites to which we link, we consider the external site's appropriateness and the relevance of the subject matter to our functions.
 We do not endorse the content, products, services or viewpoints of these external sites or of any external sites that may provide links to our website.
 Furthermore, we do not guarantee that the information on websites linked to or from our website is accurate, complete or current.
 We do not independently verify nor exert editorial control over information on pages outside of the "hhs.texas.gov" domain.
 You are responsible for checking the information presented on websites linked to or from the HHSC website.

 The HHSC website does not enter into reciprocal link agreements.
 We provide links to sites that are appropriate to our mission.
 Our creation of a link to your site does not obligate you to provide a link back to the HHSC site, but you are, of course, welcome to do so in compliance with this linking policy.
 We always appreciate a note telling us of new links to our site.
 Send link information to the HHSC webmaster.